 Gold has consistently been described as “the most necessary constituent of any investment portfolio” – do you want to follow that blindly or understand why?

-For as long as I care to remember, gold, whether through physical investment or via established miners such as Newcrest Mining Limited (ASX: NCM), has been recommended by more or less, everyone from institutional and professional investors, through to the next-door neighbours and for good reason, as we shall see in detail.
+If you have an interest in Gold Investing then this is the article for you!
+For as long as I care to remember, gold, whether through physical investment or via established miners such as Newcrest Mining Limited (ASX: NCM).
+Has been recommended by more or less.
+Everyone from institutional and professional investors.
+Through to the next-door neighbors and for good reason, as we shall see in detail.

 Gold – “The Safe Investment!”